Andy Kim: Tenure

-Kim's first official action during his tenure was to vote for Nancy Pelosi as United States Speaker of the House, but he voted against her nomination during a November 2018 Democratic caucus meeting.
+Kim's first official action during his tenure was to vote for Nancy Pelosi as speaker of the House, but he voted against her nomination during a November 2018 Democratic caucus meeting.
 He cited the need to reopen the government amid the ongoing government shutdown for his decision to back Pelosi.

 In February 2019, Kim introduced his first bill, the Strengthening Health Care and Lowering Prescription Drug Costs Act (SAVE Act).
 In May, the SAVE Act passed the House, 234–183.
-The bill, designed to lower prescription drug costs and included a provision to prohibit brands from stopping generic versions of drugs from being sold on the market, was not expected to pass the Senate.
+The bill, designed to lower prescription drug costs, included a provision to prohibit brands from stopping generic versions of drugs from being sold on the market and was not expected to pass the Senate.

 In June 2019, Kim co-sponsored an amendment to stop a pay raise for members of Congress.

-In April 2020, House leadership appointed Kim to the House Select Subcommittee on the Coronavirus crisis.

-As of November 2021, Kim had voted in line with Joe Biden's stated position 100% of the time according to FiveThirtyEight.